Skip to content

 sandbox.delete()

-For more information, see the Python SDK and TypeScript SDK references.
+For more information, see the Python SDK, TypeScript SDK, Ruby SDK, and Go SDK references.

 Daytona provides an option to get a volume by its name.